jacobldavis/HPC-Mini-Cluster/README.md

 ![16](images/16.png)

 Here's the best run that I've gotten so far.
-I've been getting undervoltage errors on one of my nodes, so I likely need to troubleshoot that to get higher.
+I used a 3 x 4 setup to reserve some resources for OS processes in the nodes, and this was of course all done using Spack.
+I've been getting undervoltage errors on one of my nodes, so I need to troubleshoot that to get higher.

 ![currPr](images/currPr.png)